embyt/enocean-mqtt/README.md

 `SUBSYSTEM=="tty", ATTRS{product}=="EnOcean USB 300 DB", SYMLINK+="enocean"`

 After reboot, this assigns the symbolic name `/dev/enocean`.
 If you use a different enocean interface, you may want to check the product string by looking into `dmesg` and search for the corresponding entry here.
 Alternatively you can check `udevadm info -a -n /dev/ttyUSB0`, assuming that the interface is currently mapped to `ttyUSB0`.

+## Configuration ##

+Please take a look at the provided [enoceanmqtt.conf](enoceanmqtt.conf) sample config file.
+Most should be self explaining.

+### Answering EnOcean Messages ###

+To answer EnOcean messages you configure the `answer` switch and the `default_data` in the config file.
+To customize the response data you publish an MQTT message to the sensor topic where you prefix the topic with `/req`.

+An example: If you want to set the valve position (set point) of a heating actuator named `heating` (e.g. with `rorg = 0xA5`, `func = 0x20`, `type = 0x01`) to 80 % you publish the integer value 80 to the topic `enocean/heating/req/SP`.
+This replaces the corresponding part of `default_data`.